 Online Defamation Removal Tip: The U.S. is generally considered a pro-defendant legal jurisdiction when it comes to online libel and defamation claims due to the protections and enforcement of the First Amendment (free speech), while other Common law legal jurisdictions (such as the U.K., Canada, and Australia) are typically considered pro-plaintiff libel jurisdictions.

-If you’ve been defamed or libeled online by an anonymous poster or commenter, reach out to the experienced online defamation attorneys of Minc Law today!
+If you’ve been defamed or libeled online by an anonymous poster or commenter, reach out to the experienced internet defamation attorneys of Minc Law today!
 At Minc Law, we know the ins and outs of online defamation and U.S. libel law, so rest assured you’re in good hands.
 In our tenure, we’ve removed over 25,000 pieces of defamatory and libelous online content/websites, litigated in over 22 states and 3 countries, and support a nearly 100% online defamation takedown rate – and, we do it all for a flat, reasonable fee.

 Furthermore, we’ve worked tirelessly with countless website administrators, online content managers, and third-party arbitration firms to secure swift, effective online guaranteed removals.
 Websites and businesses respond to Minc Law!

 Let’s put an end to the online abuse today!